California Housing Agency’s Grant Program Vulnerable to Fraud, Audit Says

 “HCD was not adequately prepared to prevent, detect, and respond to fraud due to the lack of focus it placed on fraud risks and establishing a robust fraud risk management framework,” according to the report.

-Due to the department’s policies, more than $319 million in federal funding—allocated following the pandemic in 2020—was put at increased risk.
+Because of department policies, more than $319 million in federal funding—allocated following the pandemic in 2020—was put at increased risk.
 It’s unclear how much, if any, of the federal funding was fraudulently taken.

-In response, a department spokesperson told The Epoch Times the agency is working to improve based on recommendations made in the audit.
+In response, a department spokesperson told The Epoch Times the agency is working to improve, based on recommendations made in the audit.

 “We appreciate the feedback from HUD through this audit, which focuses on process recommendations and alignments to prevent fraud from occurring.
-The audit concluded with no findings,” said HCD in an emailed statement.
+The audit concluded with no findings,” HCD said in an emailed statement.

 Top HCD administrators are ultimately responsible for setting the standard for managing such fraud risk, according to the audit.